Portland House Ant Control

 - Under carpets

 The satellite colonies remain interconnected to the parent colony via foraging trails.
 These trails act as trade routes where workers, food, and larvae are exchanged between the various satellite units.
-In this way, Odorous House Ants must be effectively treated with ongoing maintenance, especially since other queens in nearby nests can be alerted when a single nest has been destroyed.
+In this way, effective ant control for Odorous House Ants requires ongoing maintenance, especially since other queens in nearby nests can be alerted when a single nest has been destroyed.

 As active foragers, Pavement Ants will set up trails for distances up to 30 feet.
 These trails can be found along baseboards, beneath the edges of carpets, under toilets, and in other similar areas.
 Also, workers will readily move to different rooms and floors via plumbing lines.
 These lines not only act as a “highway” but serve as entry points, providing moisture and heat during the winter.